 - Connected to others

 These are intrinsic values that far outweigh extrinsic values such as money and social status.
 But our society focuses on the extrinsic values, says Junger.

 Tribal Society Enforced Sharing

-The author says that tribal and ancient society punished egocentric individuals who acted against the common good.
+The author says that tribal and ancient societies punished egocentric individuals who acted against the common good.